Are “accidents” And “collisions” The Same Thing?

-Are “accidents” and “collisions” the same thing?
+This is a bit subjective though and it really depends on who you talk to.
 It may just seem like a grammatical issue or maybe even a personal vocabulary preference, but the way you use the words carries a lot of weight in your insurance case.
-As WNCN points out, even the phrase “crash” can carry unwanted connotations that don’t accurately describe the situation in the view of the law.
+Crash connotates fault whereas accident connotates no one is at fault.
+Collision is the correct legal term used in state statutes.

 Understanding what each word means is crucial whether you’ve been involved in some sort of vehicular incident or just to know for future reference in the off chance something happens.
 It’s a conversation that’s been going on for a long time – just look at this abstract from 2002 where the author insists an axing of the term “accident”.
 Even the Associated Press (AP) favors “crash” over “accident”.
 So, which term should you be using to describe your personal injury incident?